-Michael Devoid- In favor Colin Swan - In favor Keith Elder- In favor Kaitlyn Tuttle - In favor
+Michael Devoid- In favor Colin Swan - In favor Keith Elder- In favor Kaitlyn Tuttle - In favor Vote: All in favor.

 Kaitlyn Tuttle made a motion that the Site Plan and Conditional Use application for 20-23 WH02 Solar on Tax Map: 6 Lot: 60 was to be approved with conditions with the following findings of fact and conclusions.